vanWittlaer/BepoTurboSearch/README.md

 - Search Terms: "shirt"

 **Result**: When customers type "shirt", both categories appear, with "Women's Shirts" first (higher priority).

+## Product Number LIKE Matching

+In addition to category and landing page suggestions, the plugin can also match products by their product number using a LIKE search.

+### How it works

+When a customer types a search term, the plugin searches for products where the product number contains the search term (SQL LIKE '%search-term%').
+Matching products are displayed in a highlighted section above regular search results, showing:

+- Product number and name (e.g., "4711.00 Main Product")
+- Product cover image
+- Product price

+### Configuration

+Navigate to **Settings → System → Plugins → Turbo Search Suggests** to configure:

+- **Enable LIKE product matching**: Turn this feature on/off (default: enabled)
+- **Minimum search term length**: Set the minimum characters required before LIKE matching activates (default: 3)

+### Example

+If you have products with numbers like "ABC-1001", "ABC-1002", "ABC-2001":
+- Customer types "ABC-1" → Shows products "ABC-1001" and "ABC-1002"
+- Customer types "ABC" → Shows all three products

 ## Best Practices